-Accounts receivable are amounts due on oil and gas sales and are presented net of the allowance for doubtful accounts and are generally unsecured.
-Accounts receivable are carried at their estimated collectible amounts.
-Credit is generally extended on a short-term basis; thus accounts receivable do not bear interest although a finance charge may be applied to such receivables that are more than thirty days past due.
-Accounts receivable are periodically evaluated for collectability based on past credit history with customers.
-Provisions for losses on accounts receivable are determined based on loss experience, known and inherent risk in the account balance, current economic conditions, and the financial stability of customers.
+Receivables are amounts due on oil and gas sales and are presented net of the allowance for credit losses and are generally unsecured.
+Receivables are carried at their estimated collectible amounts.
+Credit is generally extended on a short-term basis; thus receivables do not bear interest although a finance charge may be applied to such receivables that are more than thirty days past due.